alwindoss/gnuhealth/tryton/health_webdav3_server/doc/index.rst

 =============

 The WebDAV module provides a WebDAV_ network interface.
-The server is started by running `trytond-webdav`.
+The server is started by running `gnuhealth-webdav-server`.

 Configuration
 -------------